A Second Order Cumulant Spectrum Test That a Stochastic Process is Strictly Stationary and a Step Toward a Test for Graph Signal Strict Stationarity: Abstract

 \section{Abstract}

-This article develops a statistical test for the null hypothesis of strict stationarity of a discrete time stochastic process.
-When the null hypothesis is true, the second order cumulant spectrum is zero at all the discrete Fourier frequency pairs present in the principal domain of the cumulant spectrum.
-The test uses a frame (window) averaged sample estimate of the second order cumulant spectrum to build a test statistic that has an asymptotic complex standard normal distribution.
-We derive the test statistic, study the size and power properties of the test, and demonstrate its implementation with intraday stock market return data.
-The test has conservative size properties and good power to detect varying variance and unit root in the presence of varying variance.
+This article develops a statistical test for the null hypothesis of strict stationarity of a discrete time stochastic process in the frequency domain.
+When the null hypothesis is true, the second order cumulant spectrum is zero at all the discrete Fourier frequency pairs in the principal domain.
+The test uses a window averaged sample estimate of the second order cumulant spectrum to build a test statistic with an asymptotic complex standard normal distribution.
+We derive the test statistic, study the properties of the test and demonstrate its application using 137Cs gamma ray decay data.
+Future areas of research include testing for strict stationarity of graph signals, with applications in learning convolutional neural networks on graphs, denoising, and inpainting.